mkmozgawa/uni-student-recommendation/README.md

 Note that this project is only Python3-compatible.

 #### Shiny App
 Best run from withing the RStudio.
-Import the folder and open any of the R files, then click "Run App".
+Import the folder and open any of the R files, then click "Run App" (you may have to install a few packages first).
 It's not much, but it took me about an hour to assemble, so [it's something](https://knowyourmeme.com/memes/its-something).

 ### Comments and limitations